reinterpretcat/local_assist/README.md

 - Built primarily for personal use and experimentation with local LLM models
 - Code was generated with help of various LLMs
 - The application was partially used to improve itself - it generated some of its own code!
-- Prioritizes rapid experimentation over architectural patterns (no strict MVC/MVVM)
+- Prioritizes rapid experimentation over architectural patterns (no tests, no good design)
 - My primary use cases:
   - Language learning through AI conversation (e.g. with German TTS/STT configs)
   - Code assistant